Unlocking Efficiency in Tilt-Up Construction with Concrete Monitoring

 Converge’s Real-Time Monitoring Solution

 To address these challenges, Converge has developed ConcreteDNA, a real-time concrete monitoring system that uses advanced sensor technology to provide accurate data on concrete curing and strength.
 This system allows contractors to eliminate the guesswork traditionally associated with concrete curing by offering live updates on temperature and maturity, ensuring that panels are only lifted when they have reached the necessary strength.
-"The ConcreteDNA system has reduced construction delays by 15%, while also improving safety and precision on job sites" (Kumar, 2022).
+"The ConcreteDNA system has reduced construction delays by 15%, while also improving safety and precision on job sites".

 ConcreteDNA employs wireless sensors embedded directly into the concrete.
 These sensors continuously monitor key metrics, including temperature and maturity, and transmit this data to a centralized platform, where contractors can view real-time updates.
 This capability allows contractors to make informed decisions about when to lift panels, significantly reducing the risk of premature lifting and improving the overall safety of the construction site.